wanghaisheng/living-will-fhir/README.md

 # living-will-fhir

-explore how to represent adi in FHIR format for easily transfer to different systems
+* Purpose 1: explore how to represent adi in FHIR format for easily transfer to different systems
-explore how to embed FHIR cdss hook of adi in existing EMR/EHR
+* Purpose 2: explore how to embed FHIR cdss hook of adi in existing EMR/EHR
-explore amis to design simple form
+* Purpose 3: explore amis to design simple form
-explore how to utilize blockchain to
+* Purpose 4: explore how to utilize blockchain to

 患者生前预嘱